fiinix/fiinix.github.io/_posts/2014/november/2014-11-23-a-scary-hairy-beard-story.md

 ####Week 9 - With a Hint of Lemon

 Last week I decided that this is the week I start to actually groom this ish-beard of mine.
-So first thing Monday morning I ordered a beard an moustache comb---which turned out to be the tiniest comb I've ever seen---and a teeny-weeny, 10 ml, bottle of Sicilian Lemon Beard Oil courtesy of The Bearded Man Company.
+So first thing Monday morning I ordered a beard and moustache comb---which turned out to be the tiniest comb I've ever seen---and a teeny-weeny, 10 ml, bottle of Sicilian Lemon Beard Oil courtesy of The Bearded Man Company.

 After I've run out of oil, which should still last me a good month, I thought I'd make my own instead.
 Cheaper in the long run and I get complete control over the scent.